edesz/credit-card-churn/references/02_costs.md

    - banks typically earn a fee of 1-3% of transaction volume, so we'll assume 2% (`r = 0.02`) and the interchange revenue is calculated as *Interchange Revenue* = `Total_Trans_Amt` X `r`
 2. Interest income from revolving balance
    - captured by `Total_Revolving_Bal`
-   - if a customer carries a balance then the bank earns interest of [approximately 15-20% in Canada](https://www.consolidatedcreditcanada.ca/credit-card-debt/what-is-apr/) (we'll assume 18%, `apr = 0.18`), so this revenue from interest is calculated as *Interest Revenue* = `Total_Revolving_Bal` X `apr`
+   - if a customer carries a balance then the bank earns interest of approximately [15-20% in Canada](https://www.consolidatedcreditcanada.ca/credit-card-debt/what-is-apr/) and [20-30% in the US](https://www.lendingtree.com/credit-cards/study/average-credit-card-interest-rate-in-america/) (we'll assume 18%, `apr = 0.18`), so this revenue from interest is calculated as *Interest Revenue* = `Total_Revolving_Bal` X `apr`
 3. Fees from Credit Card Exposure
    - this refers to a scenario in which a credit card customer receives a higher discount as their tenure (how long they've held the credit card) increases, through a multiplier on [rewards points earned per total spent](https://marionthemap.com/credit-card-points-category-multipliers/)
    - approximated by `Credit_Limit` and `Avg_Utilization_Ratio`